Musgrove pitches hometown Padres past Mets 6-0 and into NLDS

 He was working on a one-hitter and warming up for the sixth inning Sunday when Mets manager Buck Showalter came out of the dugout and spoke to first base umpire Alfonso Marquez.

-Musgrove was allowed to continue, and he worked a 1-2-3 sixth punctuated by a pointed gesture toward the New York dugout.

-“It motivated me a little bit, man.
-It fired me up,” he said.

-The spin rate was up on all six of Musgrove’s pitches Sunday.
+The spin rate was up on all six of Musgrove’s pitches.
+Umpires let him continue, and he worked a 1-2-3 sixth.

-“I love him as a pitcher, always have,” Showalter said.
-“I feel kind of bad about it, but it won’t cast anything.
-He’s too good a pitcher, and they’re too good — without getting into a lot of things, the spin rates and different things that I’m sure you’re all aware of when you see something that jumps out at you.
-I get a lot of information in the dugout that — we certainly weren’t having much luck the way it was going, that’s for sure.

-“I’m charged with doing what’s best for the New York Mets.
-If it makes me look however it makes me look or whatever, I’m going to do it every time and live with the consequences.
-I’m not here to not hurt somebody’s feelings.
-I’m going to do what’s best for our players and the New York Mets.
-I felt like that was best for us right now.
-There’s some pretty obvious reasons why it was necessary.”

 Fans yelled “Cheater!” at Musgrove, a member of the 2017 Houston Astros World Series champions that were found by Major League Baseball to have stolen signs illegally to help their hitters.